Cheapest Way To Do Disney World On A Budget

 Traveling To Disney World

-Driving is usually the cheapest way to get to Disney World.
-We live in Nashville, which is a 10-hour drive.
+- We live in Nashville, which is a 10-hour drive.
 The benefit of driving is that you can load up your car, which saves so much money!
 We bring cases of water and food, along with tons of extra health and beauty items, so we don’t have to buy anything on-site.
 You can estimate what you’ll pay for gas ahead of time.

-If driving is out of the question, book the cheapest flight with the lowest baggage fees.
+- If driving is out of the question, book the cheapest flight with the lowest baggage fees.
 In this case, I recommend paying for an extra bag and bringing as much as you can from home.
 The less you have to buy at the parks, the better.
 The additional baggage fee will often be less than the cost of forgetting something and paying full price on Disney World property.

 Accommodations At Walt Disney World

 Booking your accommodations is the first thing you should do.
-Walt Disney World Resorts and Good Neighbor Hotels book up far in advance.
-Once you’ve secured your hotel, you can monitor prices and modify your reservation as needed.
+They can fill up months in advance, leaving you with fewer options.
+I always recommend staying on Disney propertyย to take advantage of perks like early park access and free transportation.
+However, there’s an exception. (more on that below) Once you’ve secured your hotel, you can monitor prices and modify your reservation as needed.

 - Disney Value Resorts, such as Disney All-Star Movies, Disney All-Star Music, and Disney All-Star Sports, are almost always the cheapest, ranging from $133 to over $200 a night, depending on the time of year.